-- Requests for service (as outlined in paragraph 1.2 above). - Matters that are not the responsibility of the council. - Complaints against members - Complaints from MPs - Matters where we have received an insurance claim - Matters subject to legal action - Where there is a statutory procedure or right of appeal through an alternative process - Where the persistent contact/vexatious complaints procedure has been invoked - We will not normally accept anonymous complaints.
+- Requests for service (as outlined in paragraph 1.2 above). - Matters that are not the responsibility of the council. - Complaints against members - Complaints from MPs - Matters where we have received an insurance claim. - Matters subject to legal action - Where there is a statutory procedure or right of appeal through an alternative process - Where the persistent contact/vexatious complaints procedure has been invoked. - Where the alleged wrongdoing occurred more than 12 months before the complaint was submitted and there is no clear reason why the matter could not have been raised sooner - We will not normally accept anonymous complaints.
 However we may choose to accept an anonymous complaint, for example if the matter is serious and the complainant has a clear reason to remain anonymous.